portalsoup/synchronex/README.md

 #### Package Configuration

 Within the `provisioner`, each `package` block specifies a software package that the target system requires.
+On each run, supported package managers will be automatically detected on the system.
+Currently only software managed by a package manager are supported by this tool.
 The attributes for each package are as follows:

-- `pacman`: A boolean indicating if the package is present using `pacman` (Arch Linux package manager).
+- `pacman`: A boolean indicating if the package can be found using `pacman` if present.
-- `dpkg`: A boolean indicating if the package is present using `dpkg` (Debian package manager).
+- `dpkg`: A boolean indicating if the package can be found using `dpkg` if present.
 - `constraints`: A version [range constraint](https://maven.apache.org/enforcer/enforcer-rules/versionRanges.html) for the package, specified as a string.

 Example: